luismartinezs/google-scripts-template/README.md

 `npm run push`, push committed changes to git and push any changes (committed or not) to google apps script

 ## Tests

 Google Apps Script does not accept imports / exports.
-To test, uncomment any "module.exports"
+Before running the unit tests locally, uncomment any "module.exports"

+Run unit tests: `npm run test`